 On the right side of the page, let's now rewrite each stuck point into a flexible thought that can be applied to a wider variety of situations.
 This new sentence will be longer, will be future focused, and will benefit from the inclusion of non-judgmental and constructive language (Rosselló, 2007).

 Try out replacing the words and phrases underlined with antonyms (opposite words).
 Rework harsh language into more neutral or positive language.
 Instead of permanent and concrete language, incorporate the use of change words like ‘sometimes’ or ‘on occasion’.
 Reword the stuck point using a verb (action word) that generates a sense of power, for example ‘When X happens, I can…’, or ‘There are times when I am unsafe, and when that happens, I will…’ (Rosselló, 2007).

 - ‘I never get what I want’ ------> ‘Sometimes things don’t go my way, and I can manage myself during those times’

 - ‘I can’t do anything right’ ------> ‘I’m not perfect all the time, and I don’t need to be’

 - ‘The world is out to get me’ ------> ‘Bad things might happen to me, but that doesn’t mean I am bad’

 Worksheet Six - ABC &D &F

 Let's combine the work we've done so far and break down stuck points as they arise in daily life.

-For one week, evaluate an activating event each day using the summary table shown on the CBT page and (D)ispute any stuck points that have been previously explored and any that are new.
+For one week, evaluate an activating event from each day using the summary table shown on the CBT page and (D)ispute any stuck points that have been previously explored and any that are new.
 Then, use (F)lexible thinking to rewrite those stuck points.